Play it safe with optimized

 RFID solutions for Secure printing

-Whether your company employees print a lot or a little, it is important that printed documents are secure.
-And processes are trouble-free.
-Likewise, that costs and frequency are transparent.
+Whether your company employees print a lot or a little, it is important that printed documents are secure, processes are trouble free, and costs and frequency are transparent.

 Discover why ELATEC delivers the optimal solution

 More and more companies are turning to secure printing.
-For one, this allows them to maintain control of costs for printers used by several departments.
-And secondly, they can ensure that confidential information is securely handled.
+It allows them to (1) maintain control of costs for printers used by several departments, and (2) ensure confidential information is securely handled.

-Today, PIN and password-based systems are still the standard for tracking.
-Yet RFID solutions using a card, fobs or key or NFC and BLE app solutions for smartphones and readers have long offered more benefits for forward-looking document management.
+Today, PIN- and password-based systems are the standard for tracking.
+Yet RFID solutions using a card, fob, or key – or NFC and BLE app solutions for smartphones and readers – have long offered more benefits for forward-looking document management.

 We are the only RFID partner worldwide to offer products that are compatible with the devices of all major printer manufacturers.